 Questions?
 Talk to your faculty advisor or the BCLA Advising Center about how to sign up for the EL class that most interests you.

-There are a variety of Engaged Learning classes offered in virtually every major.
+There are a variety of Engaged Learning courses offered in virtually every major.
 But how do you know which is right for you?
-Different EL classes include different experiences, such as:
+Different EL courses include different experiences, such as:

 - Community-Based Learning

-CBL classes collaborate with the surrounding community to do meaningful, hands-on work in the real world.
+CBL courses collaborate with the surrounding community to do meaningful, hands-on work in the real world.
 For example, an African American studies course helped teach African American history to local high school students.

 - Faculty-Mentored Research

-EL classes also feature a research component, like a social research course where students interviewed women who were getting out of prison.
+EL courses also feature a research component, like a social research course where students interviewed women who were getting out of prison.

-Some EL classes include an internship in addition to class time.
-In one class, students interned for the LA Greek Film Festival to review Greek films.
+Some EL classes include an internship in addition to course time.
+In one course, students interned for the LA Greek Film Festival to review Greek films.

 - Study Abroad

-EL classes can even take you abroad!
-An Eastern Christian Traditions class went to Ukraine to study religious traditions amongst college students.
+EL courses can even take you abroad!
+An Eastern Christian Traditions course went to Ukraine to study religious traditions amongst college students.

 - Community-Based Learning

 Over 30 BCLA Engaged Learning classes are offered each semester.
-See what courses are offered in each department.
+Learn more about previous courses that have been offered in each department, below:

 - African American Studies